Seiten

 What is the L Blanket visa?

-Unlike the regular L visa application (where the application submission must be made in advance through U.S. Immigration), the L blanket application can be submitted by employees directly at the home U.S. consulate, e.g., in Germany, during a consular interview appointment.
+Unlike the regular L visa application (where the application submission must always be made in advance through USCIS), the L blanket application can be submitted by employees directly at the local US consulate, e.g., in Germany, during a consular interview appointment.

-On the other hand, the simplification procedure allows employees to be deployed at shorter notice, since the time-consuming advance application phase via U.S. immigration authorities is no longer required.
+In addition, the simplified procedure allows employees to be deployed at shorter notice, since the time-consuming advance application phase via US immigration authority USCIS is no longer required.

 Arbeitsvisum für die USA beantragen